open-life-science/ols-9/README.md

 ## Contact

-For any questions and information regarding the OLS-9 cohort, please email:
+For any questions and information regarding the OLS-9 cohort, please email: mirta.dumancic@mail.mcgill.ca